What It Means to Be Human

 And the reason I love that story is, isn’t that the making of a little scientist?
 The curiosity; asking questions; not getting the right answer; deciding to find out for yourself; making a mistake; not giving up; learning patience.
-And a different mother — “How dare you go off without telling us; don’t you dare do it again” — might have crushed that early scientific curiosity.
+And you know, a different mother — how dare you go off without telling us; don’t you dare do it again — might have crushed that early scientific curiosity.
 And I might not have done what I’ve done.

-Tippett: Yeah.
-It strikes me, there’s another story that you tell — so let me just say, so we’re speaking in 2020, 60 years after you first went to the Gombe Stream Chimpanzee Reserve in Tanganyika, which is now Tanzania, July, 1960.
-I was born in that year, 1960, a few months after you went to Gombe.
-And I’m so aware that what you began to see and study and turn into scientific observation there, really transformed the world I grew up learning about.
+Tippett: It strikes me, there’s another story that you tell — well, let me just say, so we’re speaking in 2020, just about 60 years after you first went to the Gombe Stream Chimpanzee Reserve in Tanganyika, which is now Tanzania; July 1960.
+I was born in that year, in 1960, a few months after you went to Gombe.
+And I’m so aware that what you began to see and study and turn into scientific observation there really transformed the world I grew up learning about.

-I was also struck — like the story you just told, about watching the hen laying the egg, the stories about you taking worms to bed as a child, or your love of your dog, Rusty — there’s another story that struck me when I was reading — [In Reason for Hope] your mother was with you for a while in the early part of the study; she went back to England; you were first alone, and how you were walking around, naming the aspects of the forest: “Good morning, Peak … Hello, Stream … Oh, Wind, for Heaven’s sake, calm down.”
+I was also struck — like the story you just told, about watching the hen laying the egg, the stories about you taking worms to bed as a child, or your love of your dog, Rusty — there’s another story that struck me when I was reading — I think this was in In the Shadow of Man [Editor’s note: that story is in Reason for Hope] — about when your mother was with you for a while, in the early part of the study.
+She went back to England, you were first alone, and how you were walking around, kind of naming the aspects of the forest.
+“Good morning, Peak … Hello, Stream … Oh, Wind, for Heaven’s sake, calm down.”

-And then, of course, that echoes stories that are so alive in our culture, and even the ones that influenced you, The Dolittles [Doctor Dolittle], Tarzan, [The] Wind in the Willows.
-I think, as a parent, children — and adults in the presence of children — see aspects of the natural world as animate and alive, and they give things names; that the human imagination has always inclined this way.
-So there’s one way in which, as I read the sweep of your story, I understand that one thing you did is, you helped substantiate an intuitive understanding and bond that human beings have.
+And then, of course, that echoes stories that are so alive in our culture; and even the ones that influenced you, the Dolittles [Doctor Dolittle], Tarzan, Wind in the Willows.
+I think as a parent, children, and adults in the presence of children, see aspects of the natural world as animate and alive, and they give things names, so that the human imagination has always inclined this way.
+So there’s one way in which, as I read the sweep of your story, I understand that one thing you did is you helped substantiate an intuitive understanding and bond that human beings have.
 You put data to the truth such stories carried.

-And that was the turning point.
+And you know, that was the turning point.
 That was what enabled my mentor, Louis Leakey, to go to the National Geographic Society, and they agreed to fund the research when the six months’ money ran out.
-Six months’ money came from an American philanthropist: I’m grateful to him still.
-And they sent Hugo van Lawick to take photographs and make film; he became my first husband.
-And it was his photographs and film in the Geographic magazines and documentaries that forced science to believe what I was saying, because before that, many of them had said, “Well, why should we believe what she says?
-She hasn’t been to college. [indistinct].
+Six months’ money came from an American philanthropist; I’m grateful to him still.
+And they sent Hugo van Lawick to take photographs and make film.
+He became my first husband.
+And it was his photographs and film, in the Geographic magazines and documentaries, that forced science to believe what I was saying, because before that, many of them had said, “Well, why should we believe what she says?
+She hasn’t been to college.
 She’s just a girl.”
 But when they saw Hugo’s film, then they had to believe.

-Goodall: That’s what western science believed.
-If somebody at that time had gone to the pygmies in the rainforest in Congo, they could’ve told you; I’ve sat and talked to them.
+Goodall: That’s what Western science believed.
+If somebody at that time had gone to the pygmies in the rainforest in Congo, they could’ve told you.
+I’ve sat and talked to them.
 They’ve watched it.
-It was man, the toolmaker.
+But it was “man, the toolmaker.”
 It was Osmond Hill who defined us thus.
 And so it was a shock, I think, to the scientific world.

 And when I finally was made to go to Cambridge University, by Louis Leakey — he said I needed a degree; he wouldn’t always be around to get money —

-Tippett: And, also, you were the eighth person in the history of Cambridge to come in — you came in to do graduate work, without an undergraduate degree, which was almost unheard of.
+Tippett: And, also, you were the eighth person in the history of Cambridge to come in — you came in to do graduate work without an undergraduate degree, which was almost unheard of, yes?

 I was greeted with scientists who said, “Well, you’ve done your study wrong.
-You shouldn’t have named the chimpanzees; they should’ve had numbers.
+You shouldn’t have named the chimpanzees.
+They should’ve had numbers.
 That’s science.
-And you can’t talk about personality, mind capable of problem-solving, or emotions,” because they would be unique to us.
+And you can’t talk about personality, mind capable of problem-solving, or emotions, because those are unique to us.”

 Tippett: Right, the dominion.
 But that point of view, that way of thinking and seeing, also penetrated Western science.
-It seems to me that the significance of your work, in the self-understanding of our species — there are so many ways to talk about it, but, also, these observations reconnected us — as you said, that we are part of the animal kingdom; that we are part of nature, not just in our bodies.
-Here’s another way you say it — that there’s social and emotional continuity with the natural world; that we’re creatures, [laughs] rather than all the other creatures being creatures, as another way people talk about, I think, those Genesis stories.
+It seems to me that the significance of your work in the self-understanding of our species — there are so many ways to talk about it.
+But it also, these observations reconnected us, as you said, that we are part of the animal kingdom, that we are part of nature, not just in our bodies.
+Here’s another way you say it: that there’s social and emotional continuity with the natural world; that we’re creatures — [laughs] rather than all the other creatures being creatures, as another way people talk about, I think, those Genesis stories.

-Tippett: I mean, you also experienced, because, I think, you were open, because you were seeing, observing, you also experienced empathy on the part of the chimpanzees you were studying.
-There’s that moment with David Greybeard that you’ve described, about offering him a piece of fruit, which he did not take.
-But he took your hand, instead.
+Tippett: I mean, you also experienced — because, I think, you were open, because you were seeing, observing — you also experienced empathy on the part of the chimpanzees you were studying, right?
+I mean, there’s that moment with David Greybeard that you’ve described, about offering him a piece of fruit, which he did not take, but he took your hand instead.

-Goodall: No, he dropped it and then gently squeezed my fingers, which is how chimpanzees reassure each other.
+Goodall: No, he took it and dropped it, and then gently squeezed my fingers, which is how chimpanzees reassure each other.

-Goodall: Well, the thing was, we totally understood each other, in a language that clearly predated human spoken language, a language of — the gestural and postural languages.
-They’re almost the same — holding hands, patting one another, kissing, embracing — our gestures when we communicate nonverbally are virtually the same as the chimpanzees.
-We also swagger and shake our fists, and male chimpanzees sometimes remind me of a number of human male politicians, I have to say.
-They swagger, and they bristle and try to look big and important, and intimidate by bunching their lips in a furious scowl.
+Goodall: Well, the thing was, we totally understood each other, in a language that clearly predated human spoken language; a language of the gestural and postural languages.
+They’re almost the same: holding hands, patting one another, kissing, embracing.
+You know, our gestures, when we communicate nonverbally, are virtually the same as the chimpanzees.
+We also swagger and shake our fists, and [laughs] male chimpanzees sometimes remind me of a number of human male politicians, I have to say.
+They swagger, and they bristle, and they try to look big and important, and intimidate by bunching their lips in a furious scowl.
 I’ll leave it there. [laughs]